racket/rhombus/rhombus/static-info.md

    among other things means that `p.x` will be allowed.

-The `List`, `Array`, and `Map` expression and binding forms are analogous to structure-type forms.
+The `List`, `Array`, and `Map` expression and binding forms are analogous to class-name forms.
 For example, `Array` as a constructor in an expression form associates reference-result information to the overall `Array` expression, as does `[` ... `]` for constructing a list.
 In a list binding pattern, when `...` is used